 Include the last name of the curator of the museum in parentheses within the text.
-For example:

 Position your citation after quoting or paraphrasing from the exhibit.
-For example:

 An exhibit at the Arizona Museum of Natural History explains that these formations date from nearly 50,000 years ago (Green).